UniSat 7 [GAUSS Srl]

 UniSat 7 is a technology satellite built at GAUSS Srl.
 It is intended to test customer equipment under space conditions and to deploy Cubesats and PocketQubes in orbit.

 The UniSat-7 features a new octagonal prism satellite platform built from reinforced aluminum and carbon honeycomb panels.
-It is 3-axis stbilited.
+It is 3-axis stabilized.
 Power is provided by body-mounted solar panels.

 Launch was planned for the second half of 2016 on a Dnepr rocket as part of a multi-satellite mission.
-As the availability of Dnepr had become doubtful, the satellite was delayed to 2019 or 2020 to be launched on a Soyuz-2-1a Fregat-M rocket.
+As the availability of Dnepr had become doubtful, the satellite was delayed to 2021 to be launched on a Soyuz-2-1a Fregat rocket.